Web3-API/dao/spending-proposals/013-MiniHacks.md

 We'll host a permissionless, low-maintenance minihackathon each month.

 ## Fund Distribution

-The funds will be distributed pro-rata, according to the results of the votes on all of the submissions.
+The tokens will be distributed pro-rata, as rewards to the participants of each hackathon, according to the results of the votes on all of the submissions.
 Address(es) and distribution of funds will vary each month.

 ## About You

-My name is Roberto Henriquez.
-I participated in the HackFS hackathon along with Jordan, Ori, and Cesar.
-Also I've contributed with branding, ecosystem growth, and overall operations.